Quill-ToDo/Quill-Todo/Quill Docs - Obsidian Vault/Start Here 🎯 About Quill.md

 - These two features allow you to vizualize when you get the task, when it's due, and plan and distribute days you want to work on it appropriately, among your other tasks.
 	- Surprisingly, this is a hard to come by feature in most to-do apps.
 - The apps dashboard is a grid.
-- You can add components to the grid and change their dimensions.
+- You can add widgets to the grid and change their dimensions.
-- Tasks are synced across the components and can be visualized and interacted with in different ways in different components, and different components will interact with eachother in different ways.
+- Tasks are synced across the widgets and can be visualized and interacted with in different ways in different widgets, and different widgets will interact with eachother in different ways.
 	- For example, dragging a task from the list to the calendar will change it's due date.
 - Configurable system will encourage you to distribute work on tasks across the span you are working on it more evenly if you are doing too many tasks for one or more days